 Ads IKEA used to reach audiences

-As a result, Search helped to deliver higher conversions at a lower cost per acquisition, making it the biggest digital channel for IKEA.
+As a result, Search marketing helped to deliver higher conversions at a lower cost per acquisition, making it the biggest digital channel for IKEA.
 Its website received 2X as many sales, largely driven by Search, as well as a 20% higher conversion rate compared with the previous quarter.